Shane McDermott: Dallas Cowboys (second stint)

 On September 22, 2016, McDermott was signed to the Cowboys' practice squad and was released on October 11, 2016.

 New York Giants (second stint)

 On November 17, 2016, McDermott was signed to the Giants practice squad and was promoted to the active roster two days later.
 He was released by the Giants on December 3, 2016.

+Personal life

+He is from Lake Worth Beach, and his brother K. C. McDermott played offensive tackle for the Jacksonville Jaguars and Houston Texans in the NFL.